 Depending upon the type of business you are running, it may be possible to work from home.
 This is obviously beneficial, for expenses such as rent and utilities are likely to be much lower.

 Office supplies can cost a great deal of money.
-Getting into a few thrifty habits can help you to maximise your materials.
-Some of these include using both sides of paper for taking notes and saving older documents that can be used in the future for scrap paper.
+Getting into a few thrifty habits can help you to maximize your materials.
+Some of these include using both sides of the paper for taking notes and saving older documents that can be used in the future for scrap paper.

 An office can cost a great deal of money to heat in the winter and cool in the summer.
 Only moderate temperatures in areas that are being used and at the end of the day, be sure to turn the thermostat down.
 Likewise, invest in sector-controlled lighting.
 This one-off expenditure will enable you to turn off lights within locations that are not being used.
 You can save hundreds of pounds each year with these systems.

 Another effective means to cut back on power costs is to purchase LED lights as opposed to traditional incandescent or fluorescent bulbs.
 Not only will LED lights last far longer, but the amount of power they use is drastically reduced.

 Using the Internet to make phone calls can be far superior to employing a traditional landline.
 You will be billed a low monthly rate and some companies even offer this service for free.
 In reality, you will be able to save a fortune on communications; particularly if calling long-distance.

 7. Budget Cleaning

 This may sound a bit bizarre, but speak to the maintenance company and ask them what they would charge if you purchase your own cleaning products.
 Many will be able to offer significantly reduced rates.

 Much like when shopping for food, purchasing office products in bulk can help you save those precious pounds.
 Everyday materials such as stationery, writing utensils, and printer cartridges are a few items that can be obtained in massive quantities (and at substantial discounts).